Students find time to relax, create

 Most students fulfill their creative drives through participation in student-initiated, student-run groups that are strongly supported by the School of Medicine administration.

 Living a balanced life is imperative.
-Our students are able to achieve and maintain a healthy balance by participating in our wellness programs.
+Our students are able to achieve and maintain a healthy balance by participating in our student wellness programs, administered by the Office of Medical Student Affairs.
 This video describes how these programs help.

 Fun and friendship